How to decommission Exchange Server 2010 after Office 365 Migration

 Before starting this process, Please make sure Exchange Management Shell (EMS) window is closed, Else you will receive an error about Powershell has open files.

-• Login on office365 admin portal to check the users accounts and make sure there are no issues / errors.
+- Login to M365 admin center to check the users accounts and make sure there are no issues/errors.

 Uninstall other software(s) from exchange server like Anti-Virus, Backup Software, Veritas backup exec agent, or any other third party tools to cleanup the meta-data and release the licenses (if any).